jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- having an overlap time for the update can lead to duplicate data getting added into stats

++ app should add and remove contact from Misses You group automatically at the appropriate times
+    - [done] can add/remove contacts from group at time of update
+    - [done] can add/remove contacts from group at time of manual event entry
+    - [done] set updates to happen through the welcome screen with a preference activation
 + performing db updates based on the contacts in the largest group assumes that everyone is in the largest group.
 Bad assumption
 + Change UI to infinite tab interface (like photo viewing) for switcing between contacts
     - http://developer.android.com/reference/android/support/v4/app/FragmentStatePagerAdapter.html